-The procedures that follow outline the University’s process for managing potential compliance failures and must be read in association with the Compliance Management Framework – Governing Policy and other related procedures.
+The procedures that follow outline the processes for managing actual or potential breaches of the University’s compliance obligations.
+These procedures must be read in conjunction with the Compliance Management Framework – Governing Policy and other related procedures.

-a) provide a systematic process for the reporting and investigation of compliance breaches or potential breaches to enable proactive prevention in the future;
+a) provide a systematic process for the reporting and investigation of compliance breaches or potential breaches so they can be appropriately addressed;

 c) enable the gathering of information to facilitate monitoring and reporting of compliance performance within the University; and